Gi2021/designPatterns_exemples/README.md

 # designPatterns
-## those frist commits was just a test for education purposes !
+* Those frist commits was just a test for education purposes !